HesaiTechnology/HesaiLidar_Swift_ROS/README.md

 # HesaiLidar_Swift_ROS

-This repository includes the ROS Driver for Pandar128 LiDAR sensor manufactured by Hesai Technology.
+This repository includes the ROS Driver for Pandar LiDAR sensor manufactured by Hesai Technology.
 Branches are included for different systems and UDP protocol versions:
-* master: Pandar128 ROS driver for Ubuntu 18.04 supports the latest UDP protocol v1.4
+* master: Pandar LiDAR ROS driver for Ubuntu 18.04 supports the latest UDP protocol v1.4
-* UDP1.4_ubuntu16.04: Pandar128 ROS driver for Ubuntu 16.04 supports the latest UDP protocol v1.4
+* UDP1.4_ubuntu16.04: Pandar LiDAR ROS driver for Ubuntu 16.04 supports the latest UDP protocol v1.4
-* UDP1.3: Pandar128 ROS driver for ubuntu16.04 and ubuntu 18.04 supports UDP protocol v1.3
+* UDP1.3: Pandar LiDAR ROS driver for ubuntu16.04 and ubuntu 18.04 supports UDP protocol v1.3

 To get the UDP protocol version number of your device,  check the UDP package header field.